 Douglas C. Yearley, Jr.: Chief Executive Officer and Director

-Doug received a B.S. from Cornell University in Applied Economics & Business Management in 1982 and a J.D. from Rutgers Law School in 1986.
+Doug received a B.S. from Cornell University in Applied Economics and Business Management in 1982 and a J.D. from Rutgers Law School in 1986.

-Doug resides in New Jersey and has 5 children.
-He enjoys golf, tennis, skiing, mountain climbing and travel.
-He is also an active board member on the Yearley Family Foundation, a charity which supports underprivileged children through education.
+Doug resides in Pennsylvania and has five children.
+He enjoys golf, tennis, skiing and travel.
+He is Co-Chair of the Pennsylvania Chapter of American Cancer Society's CEO's Against Cancer and is actively involved in the Yearley Family Foundation, which supports many charities assisting underprivileged children through education.

 Richard T. Hartman: President and Chief Operating Officer